 Some ghost chairs have metal or wood accents on their chair legs, such as steel legs.
 These accents can add dimension and interest to a dining room set.

 4. Side Chair

 It’s difficult, if not impossible, to fit armed chairs around a typical dining table.
-While the end chair may have room for that, the middle of the table doesn’t have enough space.
-That’s where side chairs come in.
-These seating solutions are dining chairs without the arms.
+While an end chair may have room for to have armrests, the middle of the table often doesn’t have enough space for chairs with arms.

 1. Reading Chair

 Reading chairs can be armchairs, recliners, or even lounge seating with an ottoman.
 An essential feature of a great reading chair is its comfort.

 Reading chairs should invite you in and envelope you once you’re sitting in them.
 Like the books you read, you should never want to leave your favorite reading chair.

 A desk chair is a task chair that provides comfort while working at a home desk.
 There are several different types of desk chair from which you can choose.
 Here is a list of a few desk chair types: